onaio/help/faqs/_posts/2016-11-29-multiple-language-support.md

 ![](/content/screenshots/faq/faq-multiple-langauge-support-6.png)

 [Summary charts](https://help.ona.io/guides/getting-started/#summary-charts) the label in the charts will be viewed in the languauge selected.

 ![](/content/screenshots/faq/faq-multiple-langauge-support-7.png)

-When viewing the data on **Map** view, the labels will be displayed in the language selected as shown below;
+When viewing the data on **Map** view, the labels will be displayed in the language selected as shown below.

 ![](/content/screenshots/faq/faq-multiple-langauge-support-8.png)